dockserver/dockserver/wiki/docs/apps/system/mount.md

 |----------|-------|-----------|
 |`LANGUAGE`|`en`   |Language to use.
 Options:</br>`en` - English</br>`de` - German|

-## OPTIONAL - KEY ROTATION SYSTEM
+## Optional - Service Key Mount
-Key Rotation System is used to prevent **GOOGLE API Bans** on hugh library scans.
+Service Key Mount is used to prevent **GOOGLE API Bans**.
 To make use of this you need to create new Keys with a new Google Project.</br></br>
 **IMPORTANT**: do not use the same Keys as for the Uploader.</br></br>
 To create new Keys please refer to this [Documentation](https://dockserver.io/drive/saccounts.html).</br>
 Put the new Keys in `opt/appdata/system/mount/keys`.
 You can name the keys whatever you want.</br>